spaciousejar/i3-Conf/README.md

 * **Colors:** The color scheme used in this configuration is designed to be visually appealing and easy on the eyes.
 It includes a range of colors for different elements, such as the background, foreground, and accents.
 * **Fonts:** The font used in this configuration is the JetBrainsMono Nerd Font, which is a highly customizable and readable font.
 * **Layout:** The layout is optimized for a tiling layout, with a focus on maximizing screen space and minimizing window overlap.

-**Tips and Tricks:**

-* Use `Mod + Shift + e` to open the i3 help menu, which includes a list of all keybindings and configuration options.
-* Experiment with different layouts and keybindings to find a setup that works best for you.
-* Consider adding custom scripts and tools to further customize your i3 experience.